cfpgomes/rust-exercises/Introductory/README.md

    > Create a *[ToString](https://doc.rust-lang.org/rust-by-example/conversion/string.html)* trait for each field type (*i32* and *str*).
 Print each field of the previous square using this method.

    > Before advancing to the next exercise, make sure you fully understood how *From* and *Into* work.

+7. Create a program that represents a rectangle.
+Using **[expressions](https://doc.rust-lang.org/rust-by-example/expression.html)**, do the following steps:

+   > To represent the rectangle, create a variable called *rect* and let it be a block with two variables - *width* and *height*.
+Make sure that the variable prints the rectangle's area when called on a *println!()*.

+   > Then, add an expression at the end of the code.
+It can be anything, such as *2+2;*.

+   > Finally, bind a variable *hello* to a new block and insert *"hello";* at the end of the block.
+Then call *hello* in a *println!()*.
+Check what is the output and try to understand why it happens.

+   > Make sure you know the difference between *expressions* and *statements*.